Shikaga/story/index.md

 Sure, she had her cabin on the ship.
 But there had always sailor's rushing up and down the corridors, their heavy boots clattering through the gangways.
 But there was still a lot to do.

 Emlyn rolled over and returned to her feet ans started to get to work.
 She started seperating their trunks and placing hers in her room.

-Once she had finished unloading her clothes into her wardrobe and placing her few posessions upon her desk she returned to begin on Orin's bags.
+She upacked them and once she had finished unloading her clothes into her wardrobe and placing her few posessions upon her desk she returned to begin on Orin's bags.

-Orin's bags were filled with a mixture of tools of the trade.
-Paper, pens, quills and ink.
+Orin's bags were filled with a mixture of tools of the trade; Paper, pens, quills and ink.
 Two dozen books of translations, carefully wrapped in Orin's finer clothes to protect them from harm.
 Each book was carefully selected, procured from around the world at great expense to represent Orin's widespread travel as a caligrapher.

 Emlyn stacked them neatly on below the window on the desk, next to the reams of fine paper, pens and pots of ink.

 It was almost certain that they were being watched.
 It would be incredibly foolish for them not be being watched, for a royal scribe was privy to many secrets.
 Of course Orin would not be given secrets that weren't to be known within the walls of the keep.
 His primary job would be taking down the decisions of his lord, writing warrants and reading ancient histories.

-Nontheless, it would onyl be prudent for the royal spies to be investigating anyone who was allowed inside their wars.
+Nontheless, it would only be prudent for spies to be investigating anyone who was allowed inside their walls.
 For at every step one could find a charletan who had weaseled his way to power through smooth words and would sell your small secrets to others for a few coin.

 Emlyn and Orin had practised their business for many hours before and during their journey.
-Thye slowly became their characters, a perfect pair of master and apprentice writers, outwardly seeming nothing more than overly obsessed librarians, soaked in words and letters.
+They slowly and painstakingly became their characters, a perfect pair of master and apprentice writers, outwardly seeming nothing more than overly obsessed librarians, soaked in words and letters.

 During her training Emlyn had been taught about the secret of truly invisibility.
-The importance of discarding yourself, to become your character so absolutely, that eventually Orin himself would have difficulty explaining to her that she was actually a spy.
+The importance of discarding one's self, to become a character so absolutely, that eventually your parents would have difficulty explaining to you who you actually were.

 So, when it came time to prepare her masters rooms, she did not think of the secret mechanisms and encoded ciphers emaculately hidden in their bags, for of course, why would there be such things hidden in the bags of a scribe?